-Value-added tax (VAT) issues should not be underestimated when doing business in China as the VAT is not always a “cash neutral pass through” on financial statements of a company.
-It is far more complex, may be effectively cost-incurring and therefore potentially riskier than one might expect at first glance.
+Value-added tax (VAT) issues should not be underestimated when doing business in and with China, as VAT is not always a “cash neutral pass-through”.
+It is far more complex, may be effectively cost-incurring and therefore potentially riskier than you might expect.

-China’s VAT law changed a lot in the past two years.
-The Chinese government replaced the Business Tax (BT) with the VAT system in 2016.
-Both regulations coexisted alongside each other which led to certain complexity and confusion about the specific application of the different tax rates.
-The reform simplified China’s tax system by abolishing the disproportionate taxation of services and unifying sales of goods, processing, repairs and replacement services, sales services, intangible properties, real estate and import of goods within China etc. under a general VAT regime.
+China’s VAT law changed a lot in the past years.
+The Chinese Business Tax (BT) regime which had been co-existing with the VAT regime for years was entirely phased out in 2016.
+The abolishment of BT has led to certain complexity and confusion about the specific application of the different tax rates.
+The reform simplified China’s indirect tax system by abolishing the disproportionate taxation of services and unifying sales of goods, processing, repairs and replacement services, sales services, intangible properties, real estate and import of goods within China, etc. under a general VAT regime.

 II.
 VAT rates

 VAT rates were witnessing a downward adjustment in recent years to reduce the tax burden in general and to boost domestic consumption.
 Such an adjustment has happened almost once every year in four years from 2016 to 2019.
 Since then and so far, Chinese VAT has maintained four ranks of VAT rates, i.e. 13%, 9%, 6%, and 0%.

 As an exception, VAT rates below 6% are also available to some specific business segments under a simplified VAT filing method (in which input VAT is not creditable), e.g. 5% for residential renting income.

 Different VAT rates are applied for different taxable activities: